initBasti/initBasti.github.io/_posts/2020-10-19-video-4-linux-:-the-basics.md

 The general process works like this:

 The incoming light waves from the subject are focused on an image sensor through a lens.
-The image sensor consists of several photodiodes that generate an analog signal which is converted into a digital signal.
+An image sensor consists of several photodiodes that generate an analog signal which is converted into a digital signal.
 To capture colors, a color filter array is placed over the image sensor in a specific pattern, so that each sensor element only captures green, blue, or red light waves.
 The resulting information is used in an interpolation algorithm that calculates the missing color values of all pixels for which color values were discarded.
 The result is polished and encoded through further processing in order to make it easy to transfer and save.

 ### Basic concept of an image

-The image, which you can see on your computer monitor, TV screen or projector, is made of single pixels.
-Each pixel contains information about its ratio of **R**ed, **G**reen, and **B**lue (atleast with the RGB color model), which make up the visible color.
-There are raster and vector images, usually the term digital image refers to raster images.
+The image, which you can see on your computer monitor, TV screen, or projector, is made of single pixels.
+Each pixel contains information about its ratio of **R**ed, **G**reen, and **B**lue (at least with the RGB color model), which make up the visible color.
+There are raster and vector images, usually, the term digital image refers to raster images.
 A raster image is an array with a fixed amount of rows and columns, where each element in the grid contains information about the brightness of the color.

 #### What is a pixel?

 The term pixel is used quite frequently in multiple contexts, but generally refers to:
 * The smallest controllable element of a picture on a screen [\[2\]](https://en.wikipedia.org/wiki/Pixel)
 * A single point within a raster image matrix is called a pixel (picture element).
 One pixel represents the intensity (usually a numeric value) of a given color. [\[3\]](https://github.com/leandromoreira/digital_video_introduction#basic-terminology)
-* A synonym for the term sensel, which refers to a single photodiode within a image sensor
+* A synonym for the term sensel, which refers to a single photodiode within an image sensor

 #### Difference between still image and video

 At a very simple level of abstraction, the difference between a still image and a video is simply that there are multiple frames per second that are required to create the illusion of movement for our eyes.
 But as we'll find out later, it is going to take a little more effort to make watching and streaming videos a nice experience.

-Next I'll talk about how hardware actually receives the information required for building an image.
+Next, I'll talk about how hardware actually receives the information required for building an image.

 ### What is an image sensor?

 A device that is used to detect information usable for creating images.
-It uses photodiodes to capture light and transform it to an electric signal.
+It uses photodiodes to capture light and transform it into an electric signal.

 #### What is a photodiode?